airpair/authoring-guide/post.md

 the community to flesh out as we continue moving forward.

 *** Tip *** if you've incorprated feedback from a review, reply to let the reviwer know.
-They are able to update both their rating and comment at any time.
+They are able to update both their rating and comment at any time and will likely increase their star count and replace previous critque with praise.

 ## 3. Submission guidelines